-The Alternative Media Production Center provides students with alternative media that allow student with disabilities to read their class curriculum in alternative ways.
-Formats include Braille, word, pdf, mp3 files, and Daisy files.
+The Alternative Media Production Center (AMPC) provides students with disabilities with alternative media that allows them to read their class curriculum using assistive technology.
+Formats include Braille, Word DOC, PDF, EPUB, and Kurzweil files.

 Students who might benefit from this service need to receive this accommodation from their disability specialists as explained in the Office for Students with Disabilities Policies and Procedures Manual.

-Each quarter students who are currently eligible, and want to request materials, must make requests through the OSD Online Services (AIM) -- though students should follow up at the ATLC if they require specialized types of formatting of their etexts.
-The earlier the staff know of a student's need, the earlier they can begin working on providing students with alternative formatted materials.
-The last step for students is to turn in a copy of their receipts so that their e-books will be given to them after they are completed.
+Eligible students who want to request materials, must do so each semester through the OSD Online Services (AIM).
+Students should follow up at the Alternative Media Production Center Coordinator, to determine the specialized format of their E-texts.
+The earlier the staff knows of a student's need, the earlier they can begin working on providing students with alternative formatted materials.
+An alternative format request must be confirmed with a receipt for the textbook requested so that the E-text will be available to the the student after the files are completed.

-Students who make Alternative Format requests four weeks (or earlier) before the beginning of the next quarter and have all of the paperwork required will have their e-books ready on the first day of class.
-After that deadline, students will receive their books within four weeks of their completed requests, as long as they have receipts showing that they have purchased their books.
+Students who make Alternative Format requests four weeks (or earlier) before the beginning of the next semester and have all of the paperwork required including textbook receipts will have their e-books ready on the first day of class.
+After that deadline, students will receive their books within four weeks of their requests, as long as they have completed all of the paperwork required.